MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 ---
-title:The Image Analyzer Extension
+title: The Image Analyzer Extension
-description: This extensions lets you analyze images of contact persons and items to find attributes, so you can quickly assign them in Business Central.
+description: This extension lets you analyze images of contact persons and items to find attributes, so you can quickly assign them in Business Central.
-author: bholtorf
+author: brentholtorf

 ms.service: dynamics365-business-central
 ms.topic: conceptual